 Notice of Redemption.
-At least thirty (30) days prior to the date fixed for any redemption of Bonds or portions thereof prior to maturity, a written notice of such redemption shall be published once in a financial publication, journal or reporter of general circulation among securities dealers in the City of New York, New York or in the State of Texas.
-Such notice shall also be sent by the Paying Agent/Registrar by United States mail, firstclass postage prepaid, at least 30 days prior to the date fixed for any such redemption, to the registered owners of each bond or a portion thereof to be redeemed at its address as it appeared on the registration books of the Paying Agent/Registrar on the forty-fifth (45th) day prior to such redemption date; provided, however, that the failure to send, mail or receive such notice, or any defect therein or in the sending or mailing thereof, shall not affect the validity or effectiveness of the proceedings for the redemption of any Bond and that publication of such notice as described above shall be the only notice actually required.
-By the date fixed for any such redemption, due provision shall be made with the Paying Agent/Registrar for the payment of the required redemption price for the Bonds or portions thereof which are to be so redeemed.
-If such notice of redemption is given and if due provision for such payment is made, all as provided above, the Bonds or portions thereof which are to be redeemed thereby automatically shall be treated as redeemed prior to their scheduled maturities, and they shall not bear interest after the date fixed for redemption, and they shall not be regarded as being outstanding except for the right of the registered owner to receive the redemption price from the Paying Agent/Registrar out of the funds provided for such payment.
+At least thirty (30) days prior to the date fixed for any redemption of Bonds or portions thereof prior to maturity, a written notice of such redemption shall be sent by the Paying Agent/Registrar by United States mail, first-class postage prepaid, at least 30 days prior to the date fixed for any such redemption, to the registered owners of each Bond or a portion thereof to be redeemed at its address as it appeared on the registration books of the Paying Agent/Registrar on the forty-fifth (45th) day prior to such redemption date; provided, however, that the failure to send, mail or receive such notice, or any defect therein or in the sending or mailing thereof, shall not affect the validity or effectiveness of the proceedings for the redemption of any Bond.
+By the date fixed for any such redemption is given and if due provision shall be made with the Paying Agent/Registrar for the payment of thereof which are to be redeemed thereby automatically shall be treated as redeemed prior to their scheduled maturities, and they shall not be ar interest after the date fixed for redemption, and they shall not be regarded as being outstanding except for the right of the registered owner to receive the redemption price from the Paying Agent/Registrar out of the funds provided for such payment.